Get AI SEO for FREE.

 <img src="strawberry-ice-cream.jpg.jpg" alt="Strawberry IceCream"/>

 It’s important to describe what’s in the image so that both search engines and people can make sense of it.
-The more relevant information an image has, the more search engines consider the image as important.
+The more relevant information an image has, the more search engines consider the image as necessary.

 Writing good Alt text also leverages your SEO value.
 Even when images aren’t loading, maybe because of a glitch, search engines can still read the alternative text to help rank a page.
-Moreover, adding appropriate alt tags to the images on your website can help your website achieve better rankings in the search engines by associating keywords with images.
+It can also help screen readers to convey the image’s content to users with visual impairments.

 • Keep it short but descriptive.

-• Be innovative but don’t stuff your alt attributes full of keywords.
+• Be innovative, but don’t stuff your alt attributes full of keywords.

 Still not using Rank Math?